Right Here, Right Now

 All rehearsals are closed to the public during the 2021-2022 season.

-For the health and wellbeing of musicians and the audience, the RSO supports the Richmond Community School’s mask requirement and asks all participants to please wear a mask while in Civic Hall.
+For the health and wellbeing of musicians and the audience, the RSO supports Richmond Community Schools’ mask guidelines.
+Masks are optional in Civic Hall but highly encouraged.

 Knowing the COVID-19 situation is ever-changing, restrictions may need to be modified by the board or school system throughout the season.
 We appreciate your flexibility and cooperation.